mxjp/gluon/docs/reference/views/index.md

 ```

 ## Implementing Views

+> Before implementing your own view, consider using one of the [already existing](#creating-views) views.
+Custom views are usually only needed for very special (often performance critical) use cases involving a large number of elements to render.

 When implementing your own view, you need to guarantee that:

 + The view doesn't break when the parent node is replaced or when a view consisting of only a single node is detached from it's parent.
 + The boundary is updated immediately after the first or last node has been updated.
 + If there are multiple nodes, all nodes remain in the current parent.
 + If there are multiple nodes, the initial nodes must have a common parent.
++ When changing nodes, the view must remain in it's current position.

 A view is created using the `View` constructor.
 The example below creates a view that consists of a single text node:
 ```jsx